Stepan98/evm-functions-template/rust/01_price_oracle/SwitchboardPushReceiver/README.md

 ### Printing Function Data

-Now view your function config to endure it is to your liking:
+Now view your function config to ensure it is to your liking:

 ```bash
 export FUNCTION_ID=0x96cE076e3Dda35679316b12F2b5F7b4A92C9a294